dorko-dorkus/Card_Consolodator/README.md

 cross-origin requests.
 Set the `CORS_ORIGINS` environment variable to a comma-separated list of allowed origins (defaults to `*`).

+### Logging and rate limiting

+The API configures Python logging to write to STDOUT by default.
+Set a `LOG_FILE` environment variable if you prefer writing logs to a file.
+Unexpected errors are logged with full stack traces.

+All routes are protected by [Flask-Limiter](https://flask-limiter.readthedocs.io/) with a default limit of `100/hour` per IP.
+Adjust this by setting the `RATE_LIMIT` environment variable, e.g. `RATE_LIMIT=10/minute`.

 Your `DATABASE_URL` should use a standard SQLAlchemy connection string.
 For example:

 * **Postgres**: `postgresql://user:password@hostname:5432/dbname`